CaveGameDev/009-REVIVE/README.md

 Fixed particles kinda and minified from roughly 20 files to about 6, also added music.

--Originally Made at https://js-09.netlify.app/ (horrible) -Working version of "Zombie" logic at https://0011a.netlify.app/ -Best Functional version (non minified) at https://tiny-biscochitos-ad028f.netlify.app/ =Made as an addition to https://js-launcher.on.websim.com/ (Please check out) -Only remaining copy of the original c0.0.12a project currently at https://euphonious-sprite-e0831d.netlify.app/ (it really sucks)
+-Originally Made at https://js-09.netlify.app/ (horrible)

+-Working version of "Zombie" logic at https://0011a.netlify.app/

+-Best Functional version (non minified) at https://tiny-biscochitos-ad028f.netlify.app/, also has 3rd person when pressing 5

+=Made as an addition to https://js-launcher.on.websim.com/ (Please check out)

+-Only remaining copy of the original c0.0.12a project currently at https://euphonious-sprite-e0831d.netlify.app/ (it really sucks)

 Copy of lost preclassic shader build